 Annabelle’s parents are loving and warm.
 Their response to the bullying situation is quite modern, in fact.
-An attitude fairly common in earlier eras was that children need to look after themselves, fighting back against bullies.
+An attitude fairly common in earlier eras was that children need to look after themselves, fighting back against bullies to learn fortitude.
 Not so in this situation — when Annabelle tells her parents what’s been going on with Betty they tell her they’ll take care of it and that she should have told them sooner.

 But the parents — owing to their goodness — are also opponents, in a way, because in any healthy parent-child relationship, the parents will never be completely on your side.
 Annabelle doesn’t want to worry them with her Betty issues so she hides the problems she is having.
 And here’s a storytelling problem — perhaps a problem for the modern child — “Why doesn’t Annabelle simply tell an adult immediately?”
-“Tattle-tales and ‘dirty dobbing’ weren’t part of my own school culture, but in the last 10-20 years schools have largely instituted zero tolerance for physical violence and I’m fairly confident that most children would tell an adult if they were left with a black welt.
+‘Tattle-tales’ and ‘dirty dobbing’ were common insults when I went to primary school in the 80s, but in the last 10-20 years schools have largely instituted zero tolerance for physical violence and I like to think that most children would tell an adult if they were left with a black welt.
 Wolk explains in several different places why Annabelle won’t tell her parents.
-First it’s because she’d like to deal with her own problems on her own — which is actually a rule for protagonists in children’s literature:
+First it’s because she’d like to deal with her own problems on her own — which is actually a rule for main characters in children’s literature:

 I wanted to see if she was a barker or a biter.